 Though her first instinct was to gloss over the situation with her boss back in the office, Vivian met with her manager to explain what happened and how it made her feel.
 She shared her desire to do well, but reported feeling lost and unsupported in those early weeks.

 Her boss listened and apologized.
 She arranged for Vivian to receive training and coaching on the company’s software and other processes.
 She thanked her for being brave and forthcoming about her experience so they could remedy it together.
 Contrary to her first days on the job, Vivian moved forward feeling welcomed, valued, and supported.
 Resignation averted!

-Taking a job and wanting to quit immediately is a story I hear far too frequently.
+Even if you can’t or don’t want to go back to your most recent employer, you can still leave a job that’s not living up to your expectations.
+But use this as a learning experience: Taking a job and wanting to quit immediately is a story I hear far too frequently.
 It reinforces how critical due diligence is in the job search.
 “I should have asked more, better questions before I took that job,” is a common observation.

 If you leave, remember that your next job search is a two-way street.
 Sure, that company is looking for talent.
 But you need to look for the place that’s right for you.

 Regina Borsellino also contributed writing, reporting, and/or advice to this article.